vishalsahu05/sme-bi-course-application/README.md

 ### Step 2: Virtual Machine Exercises

-A virtual machine (VM) exercise requires learners to complete 3 - 6 actions in Tableau, Power BI or Alteryx .
+A virtual machine (VM) exercise requires learners to complete 3 - 6 actions.
 The two VM exercises that follow a demo screencast should cover software-related skills that are covered in the screencast.
 A virtual machine exercise consists of:

 - The measurable **learning objective** that this exercise assesses
 - A **context** that engages the learner and explains why they are doing this exercise.